pyphs/pyphs/README.rst

 Configuration
 --------------

 After installation, it is recommanded to configure the `config.py </pyphs/config.py>`_ to your needs.
+Particularily, this is where the local path to the `Eigen library <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_ is specified (and then included in the generated C++ code).

-The local path can be recovered with
+Your local `config.py </pyphs/config.py>`_ file is located at the root of the `pyphs` package, which can be recovered with:

     >>> import pyphs
     >>> help(pyph)

-Particularily, this is where the local path to the `Eigen library <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_ is specified (and then included in the generated C++ code).

 Upgrade of existing installations
 ---------------------------------